deliveroo/deliveroo.engineering/_guidelines/services.md

 #### Ruby clients

-It is not considered good practice to provide a dedicated Ruby client to consume an internal API: this would be a smell that the API is non-standard.
+It is not considered good practice to provide a dedicated Ruby client to consume a particular internal API, e.g a `payment-srv-client` Ruby gem.
+This would be a smell that the API is non-standard.

-We may however provide (or extend) a library to abstract out traversal of hypermedia links in the future.
+We may however provide (or extend) a generic library to abstract out traversal of hypermedia links, caching, and authentication in the future.

 #### Typical dont's